The Plasma Process

 Because atmospheric plasma is potential-free, one important advantage is that plasma treatment can be incorporated into conductive, semi-conductive as well as non-conductive applications.

 Plasma is effective for cleaning surfaces by removing impurities, contaminants, residue, and organic compounds.
-Sometimes this process is called micro cleaning or etching and provides another important aspect in improving adhesion.
+This process, called micro cleaning or etching, provides another important aspect in improving adhesion.
 What’s more, surface activation by plasma treatment is exceedingly fast, effective, economical and environmentally safe.